ToshioCP/Gtk4-tutorial/src/sec25.src.md

 Bison source code specifies the grammar rules  of turtle language.
 For example, `fc (1,0,0)` is called primary procedure.
-A procedure is like a void type function in C source code.
+A procedure is like a void type C function.
 It doesn't return any values.
 Programmers can define their own procedures.
 On the other hand, `fc` is a built-in procedure.